anhoodie/testenvion/README.md

 use coinnect::poloniex::PoloniexApi;

 fn main() {
-    // We create a Polon
+    // We create a PoloniexApi by providing API key/secret
+    // You can give an empty str if you only use public methods let mut